ilbers/isar/doc/user_manual.md

 ### Install Host Tools

-The supported host system is >= buster.
+The supported host system is >= buster for debootstrap and >= bullseye for default mmdebstrap provider.

 Building `debian-trixie` requires host system >= bookworm.